MBApplications/application-at-tui-cruises/README.md

 <!-- /TOC -->

 # Installation / Usage
-- start the main.ipynb script in the src-subfolder
+Start the main.ipynb script of the src-subfolder.

 # Folder Structure
 ```